QGEP/docs/en/user-guide/editing/editing.rst

 * If you zoom in or out, you see, that the slope-arrow and the slope has changed.
 The reach points level have not changed.

-* You can save now the change
+* You can save now the change.

 Working with codes of valuelist